MayKoder/Space-Partitioning/docs/index.md

 **_TODO 2: Create a way to draw the trees for debugging:_**

-Let's start with recursivity then, just uncomment this functions in the j1Render.h  and j1Render.cpp file.
+Let's start with recursivity then, just uncomment this methods in the j1Render.h  and j1Render.cpp file.

 ```cpp
 bool DrawQuadTree(TreeType, QuadNode&);